rretkute/AMISEpi/README.md

 # AMISEpi

-This package contains the code and data to reproduce analysis in Retkute et al. "Integrating geostatistical maps and infectious disease transmission models using adaptive multiple importance sampling".
+This package contains the code and data to reproduce analysis in Retkute et al. "Integrating geostatistical maps and infectious disease transmission models using adaptive multiple importance sampling" https://www.medrxiv.org/content/10.1101/2020.08.03.20146241v1.

 #### Installation